SUMMER SOUP

 Gluten-free

-2 teaspoons of instant tapioca may be exchanged for the tomato paste to thicken the soup.
+2 teaspoons of instant tapioca may be exchanged for the

 Yield: Approximately 4 cups after it has been strained